xkollar/xkollar.github.io/data/posts/2023-10-13-monty-hall-problem.md

 author: xkollar
 tags: Math
 ---

-I'm writing this just to write down my own thoughts on the topic.
+I'm writing this just to help myself compose my own thoughts on the topic.
 The problem while seemingly simple is often source of confusion.
-I have recently encountered fresh debate on the topic on [Hacker News](https://news.ycombinator.com/item?id=37829926) that started quite innocently (and conversations there often do).
+I have recently encountered fresh debate on the topic on [Hacker News](https://news.ycombinator.com/item?id=37829926) that started quite innocently (as conversations there often do).

 For good (though somewhat lengthy) introduction to the problem (and all it's possible variants) see